en |

 And for Americans, this is particularly true.

-Cuba is a country full of culture and culinary delights, but its complicated history can make getting there a bit tricky, especially for those traveling from U.S. soil.
+Cuba is a country full of culture and culinary delights, but its complicated history can make getting there tricky, especially for those traveling from U.S. soil.

 If you are an American or will be traveling from the United States to Cuba, this guide is exactly what you’ve been looking for.